V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

 Reboot complete
 ```

-From there, all folder seem normal, excepted `ctf`and `ohno`.
-We know that our flag is not inside `ctf`so it should be inside `ohno` and many folder behind this.
+From there, all folder seem normal, excepted `ctf` and `ohno`.
+We know that our flag is not inside `ctf` so `ohno` is our starting path for the flag.

 Time to fail :)

-I badly started to list folder inside `ohno`and so on... and i came at this point.
+I badly started to list folder inside `ohno` and so on... and i came at this point.

 Final command used (due to 30 chars restriction) : `| ls /ohno/i/hope/this/isnt/ #`